vapid/vapid-docs/learn-more.md

 #### Repeating Content

-Occassionally, you'll want to create a section that has repeating content.
+Occasionally, you'll want to create a section that has repeating content.
 For example, let’s say you want to give the ability to edit company office locations:

 ```
 <ul>